EdHayes24/bookish-succotash/README.md

 In addition to the bonus features, additional features including:
 - Permits Customer to add items and their quantities to an Order
 - Sort printed Orders by any attribute
-- Orders Contain Time of order attribute and Unique Identifier Strings for eventual database storage
+- Orders Contain DateTime of order attribute and Unique Identifier Strings for eventual database storage, (the second of which has become pointless for week5 data tables but nevermind)
 - Product, Courier and Order attribute fields checked for duplicate naming on addition/updating
-- Enforced recursion with try exception to only accept valid entries (e.g. integer within range, minimum n characters for name/address etc..)
+- Enforced recursion with try exception to only accept valid entries (e.g. integer within range, minimum n characters for name/address etc..)**this is also a problem...
 - Pyfiglet decoration strings in menu headers
 - Tuples used to store expected dictionary keys, menu options and more to help prevent abuse by mutation.
 ## Bugs and Room for Improvement